Phonon-mediated superconductivity in doped monolayer materials: Introduction

+In Ref.~\onlinecite{Margine2014}, the electron-phonon coupling strength and superconducting gap were calculated with anisotropic Eliashberg theory based on \textit{ab initio} calculation of the quasimomentum and energy dependent electron-phonon coupling strength.
+Coulomb interaction effects are incorporated through a Morel-Anderson pseudopotential, which is treated as a semi-empirical parameter.
+For \(n\)-type doping, they find that superconductivity may be possible due to the presence of a free-electron-like (FEL) band.
+For \(p\)-type doping, this band is not present, and the Coulomb interaction seems likely to suppress superconductivity.

-In this paper, we therefore perform detailed calculations of the electron-phonon coupling strength based on an electron tight binding model and a phonon force constant model.
-We then solve the gap equation both in the presence and absence of a Hubbard-type Coulomb interaction.
-Whereas many works have looked into the electron phonon coupling strength and made predictions about the superconducting pairing and critical temperature based on this~\cite{Efetov2011, Haberer2013, Si2013, Hwang2014, Margine2014}, we are not aware of works using a detailed model such as ours for the phonon-mediated and Coulomb interaction to actually solve the gap equation and determine the Brillouin zone gap structure.
-The ability to tune the various parameters in this model opens up for an investigation of how the various physical mechanisms affect superconducting transition temperature and superconducting properties, and the understanding of why this is essential in the pursuit of realizing superconductivity in monolayer graphene, based on the intrinsic in-plane phonon modes.
+In this paper, we perform detailed calculations of the electron-phonon coupling based on an electron tight binding model and a phonon force constant model in the presence of a Hubbard-type Coulomb interaction.
+We then solve an anisotropic BCS-type gap equation, which should give reasonable estimates for the superconducting properties due to the relatively modest electron-phonon coupling strength.
+The various system parameters in our model can easily be tuned to investigate how various physical mechanisms affect the superconducting properties.
+Understanding this is essential in the pursuit of realizing superconductivity in monolayer graphene based on the intrinsic in-plane phonon modes.

-Our results show that, whereas reasonable critical temperatures are possible in graphene in the absence of Coulomb interaction, its inclusion significantly suppresses the critical temperature even for relatively small Coulomb interactions.
-Furthermore, and in spite of the anisotropic Fermi surface at significant doping, the gap is shown to be surprisingly uniform along the Fermi surface in the absence of Coulomb interaction, but its inclusion induces slight gap modulations along the Fermi surface.
-While estimates for the critical temperature are notoriously unreliable due to the exponential sensitivity on $\lambda$ and its renormalization, the gap non-uniformity is a lot more stable, and could in principle be measured with ARPES.
-We also look into the contributions to the electron-phonon coupling from the various phonon modes in the system and identify the high-energy phonons as the most significant for the superconducting instability in the realistically achievable doping regime, consistent with previous results~\cite{Si2013}.
+Our results show that superconductivity with an experimentally measurable gap may be possible for large dopings approaching the van Hove singularity.
+We find an electron phonon coupling strength and gap anisotropy qualitatively similar and of the same order as in Ref.~\onlinecite{Margine2014}, and the Coulomb interaction is shown to be crucial in reducing the critical temperature of the system.
+We also look into the contributions to the electron-phonon coupling from the various phonon modes in the system~\cite{Si2013}, and identify the high-energy phonons as the most significant for the superconducting instability in the realistically achievable doping regime.